mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 183 - Obsolete Comments/readme.md

 ![Code Smell 183 - Obsolete Comments](Code%20Smell%20183%20-%20Obsolete%20Comments.jpg)

 *Comments are a code smell.
-Obsolete comments are a real danger*
+Obsolete comments are a real danger and nobody maintains what can't be executed.*

 > TL;DR: Don't trust comments.
 They are dead.